Rossjohn Laboratory

 Professor Jamie Rossjohn FAA FAHMS FLSW FMedSci FRS

 Prof. Jamie Rossjohn’s research is centred on an understanding immunity.
 He is currently a NHMRC Investigator L3 Fellow (2022-26) and previously an ARC Australian Laureate Fellow (2017-21), NHMRC Australia Fellow (2011-16) and ARC Federation Fellow (2007-11).
-He was the former Head of the Infection and Immunity Program (2016-19) of the Biomedicine Discovery Institute.
 In 2022, Prof. Rossjohn was elected as a Fellow of the Royal Society and Associate Member of EMBO.

 Prof. Rossjohn is known for his contributions to the understanding the molecular basis underpinning immunity.
 He has used structural biology to explain pre-T- cell receptor (TCR) self-association in T-cell development, and how the TCR specifically recognises polymorphic Human Leukocyte Antigen (HLA) molecules in the context of viral immunity and aberrant T- cell reactivity.